wp-plugins/hipcast-shortcode/readme.txt

 == Installation ==

-To install this plugin, simply upload it to your into your wordpress plugins and you're good to go.
+To install this plugin, simply click the "Install Now" link then activate it in your installed plugins list.

 == Frequently Asked Questions ==

 How do I use the Hipcast Plugin?

-Once you've installed the plugin to your blog, simple login to your hipcast.com account and set up your blog.
+Once you've installed the plugin to your blog, simply login to your hipcast.com account and set up your blog.
-Make sure you select the blog type to be WordPress and you check the Use Plugin option.
+Make sure you select the blog type to be WordPress and you check the "Use Plugin" option.

 == Changelog ==